JohnyzHub/JohnyzHub/README.md

 Certified Java developer.
 Java and JakartaEE enthusiast.

 - 🔭 Software engineer
-- 🌱 Currently learning cloud computing services.
+- 🌱 Learning cloud computing services.
 - ⚠️ Opinions are mine and only mine.
 - 📫 *Get in touch*: